 Email Rabbi Bernstein

-In his quarter century as cantor of Kehillat Israel Reconstructionist Congregation, Chayim Frenkel has built an impressive career marked by a series of exceptional musical accomplishments.
+In his over a quarter century as cantor of Kehillat Israel Reconstructionist Congregation, Chayim Frenkel has built an impressive career marked by a series of exceptional musical accomplishments.
 Blessed with a rich, warm tenor voice and an ability to nurture others' talents, Chayim has become a driving force in the world of modern Jewish music and cantorial practice, following in the very large footsteps of his late father, Hazzan Uri Frenkel.

 Chayim has commissioned and produced numerous recordings, including "Nishmat Tzedek - A Righteous Soul," an orchestral and choral suite in honor of his brother Tzvi, of blessed memory.
 Chayim's dear friend, the acclaimed Cantor Meir Finkelstein, composed the work.
 The composition had its world premier at KI in 1994.
 Chayim and Meir expanded their recording into a book and compact disc package as a gift of healing to those who have lost loved ones in the ongoing terrorism that plagues our world.